Colorado Electric Solar Power Program

 - A production-based incentive based on the amount of solar electricity generated by the system, which we pay you for the environmental attributes of the electricity produced by the PV system.
 You will also receive net-metering.
 Every kWh in excess of your usage is credited to your account.

 Any of our Colorado Electric customers can install a PV system.
 Requirements and incentives differ according to the size the of the PV system.
 Larger customers may want to consider a system greater than 10 kilowatts, up to as much as 100 kilowatts.

-In addition to our incentives, there are also federal tax credits are available for businesses and homeowners.
+In addition to our incentives, there may be federal tax credits available for businesses and homeowners.